renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 ## paths

 List of strings or glob patterns to match against package files.
-Applicable inside pathRules only.
+Applicable inside pathRules or packageRules only.

 | name    | value |
 | ------- | ----- |